film and motion

 Suitably aligned with the music I hope…

 A jaunty little number, set to an edit of an amazing timelapse video shot by Harley Grady.
-Like the majority of other videos I’ve put together to date, this track appears on my latest album, ‘Paracosmic‘.
+Like the majority of other videos I’ve put together to date, this track appears opens up side two of ‘Paracosmic‘.

 Inspiration came from another Northumbrian campervan trip that was undertaken in 2016.